-In this lesson, we’ll learn about the Microsoft Word Backstage View with the File tab.
+In this lesson, you will learn about the Microsoft Word Backstage View with the File tab.
 The Backstage view was introduced in Word 2010.
 It acts as the central place for managing your documents.
-The Microsoft Word backstage view helps to create new documents, open, save and save as, print, share, export documents, and more.
+The Microsoft Word backstage view helps to create new documents, open, save, and save as, print, share, export documents, and more.

 Open Microsoft Word backstage view with the File Tab:

 Just click on the File tab, located in the upper-left corner of the Microsoft Word Ribbon.
 If you don’t have any open documents then you will see a window listing all recently opened documents as above.

 If you already have a document open, then it will display a window with details about the open document as shown below.
 The backstage view shows three columns when most of the options available in the first column are selected.

 The first column of the Microsoft Word backstage view will have the following options:

 |Home||In this option, you can see various free templates and recently opened files.|

 |New||This option is used to open a new document. (blank or use a specific template)|

 |Open||On clicking this option, you can open an existing word document already saved in your computer.|

 |Recent||This option show list of all recently opened documents.|